AtrusBatleth/Parse-Minecraft-Server-Logs/README.md

 This is a Python script I wrote to parse playtime data from Minecraft server logs.
 It scans all the log files in the folder and modifies the timestamps to include date+timestamp (without modifying the original log files).
 Optionally, it can write the combined log to an output file if you want to more easily search for other things.
+You can also write to separate output files for chat logs, server thread logs, players online logs, and other logs.
+(Note that players using /w or /msg whisper commands will be lumped with the server thread logs not the chat logs).

 The playtime.py script has the following features:
 - Calculates total playtime for each player and prints out a ranked list.